 Social media targeted advertising also enables exclusions of people who have recently completed an action on your website, particularly people who have just bought your product when it’s a one-of-a-kind service or item and so it’s unlikely they’ll buy more.
 Whereas if you provide lots of complementary services and products, you’d be more inclined to keep previous and current customers interested.
 You can also exclude people who have messaged your page since many dissatisfied customers engage with brands in this way.
 Exclusivity is an important part of marketing to HNWIs and differentiating luxury brands.

 I hope this has given you an idea of how social media ads can help improve conversions and increase your ROI when targeting HNWIs.
 Of course, it can be a time-consuming and difficult to keep track of changes in paid social, so hiring specialists to manage and run your social media campaigns can greatly ease the pressure and bring impressive results.
+A compliment service which is growing in importance alongside specialised targeting is social listening, which is essentially monitoring your social platforms to understand why a trend or user behaviour is happening.
+For example, you may notice the affluent members of your audience are posting photos with or mentioning a specific item more in one region versus another.
+Taking that knowledge, you can use it to your advantage by advertising that product or service in the region where it is being talked about more.
 If you would like assistance in growing your luxury brand and reaching your maximum audience, please get in touch.